 Refining and marketing stocks

-In this part of our series, we’ll look at the top-percentage gainers from the US refining and marketing sector this week.
-To compile the list of top refining and marketing gainers, we’ve selected refining and marketing companies with market capitalizations greater than $100 million and average trading volume greater than 100,000 shares last week.
+In this part, we’ll look at the top percentage gainers from the refining and marketing sector in the United States for the week starting March 26, 2018.
+To compile the list, we’ve selected refining and marketing companies with market capitalizations greater than $100 million and last week’s average trading volume greater than 100,000 shares.

-Other rising refining and marketing stocks this week
+Other gaining refining and marketing stocks this week

-The VanEck Vectors Oil Refiners ETF (CRAK) is up ~1.3% despite the marginal increase in gasoline prices.
-To learn more about how gasoline prices are performing this week, see Part 1 of this series.
+The VanEck Vectors Oil Refiners ETF (CRAK) has risen 1.2% despite the decrease in gasoline prices.
+To know more about gasoline prices this week, refer to Part 1 of this series.